trustgrid/docs/content/en/docs/nodes/appliances/snmp/oids/index.md

 - `.2.3.0` - Lists the Control Plane connectivity status.
 Returns UP if connected and DOWN if disconnected

 - `.2.4.0` - Lists Data Plane connectivity status.
-Returns UP if connected to all gateways and DOWN if disconnected from at least one configured gateway
+Returns a string based on the number of established data plane connections.
+Possible values are:
+    - `UP` - If all available peer connections are online
+    - `DEGRADED` - If some but not all peer connections are online
+    - `DOWN` - If no available peer connections are online

 - `.2.5.1` - Table with name and value of all tags associated with the node